A. Définition

 A person who is capable of consenting to care may withdraw or modify their request at any time:

-• by being accompanied by a physician or specialized nurse practitioner who will ensure that they are still able to do so because they are still capable of consenting to care;
+- by being accompanied by a physician or specialized nurse practitioner who will ensure that they are still able to do so because they are still capable of consenting to care;

-• by using the form provided for this purpose.
+- by using the form provided for this purpose.

 To modify an advance request for medical assistance in dying, the person must make a new one.
 As soon as it is filed in the register, the new request will replace the one previously written.

-D – Requirements to receive medical assistance in dying when an advance request has been made in accordance with the law
+E. Requirements to receive medical assistance in dying when an advance request has been made in accordance with the law

-• be incapacitated to consent to care due to their illness;
+● have become incapacitated to consent to care due to their illness;

-• have, on a recurring basis, the clinical manifestations related to their illness and described in their request;
+● have recurrently exhibited the clinical manifestations related to their illness and described in their request;